elastisys/compliantkubernetes/docs/user-guide/delegation.md

 #### Steps:

 1. Edit the clusterrolebinding `extra-user-view` and add the desired users or groups under `subjects`.
-If unsure, look at an [example subject](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#referring-to-subjects) from the official kubernetes documentation.
+If unsure, look at an [example subject](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#referring-to-subjects) from the official Kubernetes documentation.

 ```bash
 kubectl edit clusterrolebinding user-admin-cluster-wide-delegation